Share

 Copy to Clipboard

-This tells your WordPress server to allocate a little more memory to your plugins.
-Having saved and closed the file, browse to your website.
-If you’re still experiencing the WSoD, you’ll need to move onto the next step.
+This tells your WordPress server to allocate more memory to your plugins.
+After saving and closing the file, browse to your website.
+If you’re still experiencing the WSoD, you must proceed to the next step.

 Step 2: Check for Incompatible Plugins

-Plugins are an inherent part of WordPress, but they can also be the cause of website errors, including the WSoD.
+Plugins are an inherent part of WordPress but can also cause website errors, including the WSoD.
 Fortunately, problematic plugins are quite simple to troubleshoot.
-Start by navigating to the wp-content folder within your FTP client:
+Start by using your FTP client to navigate to the /wp-content/ folder.

-If your WSoD woes are not memory or plugin related, the next step is to rule out your themes.
-Fortunately, this follows the same process as plugins – namely navigating to wp-content, and renaming your current theme’s folder to force WordPress to load the default Twenty Sixteen theme:
+If the WSoD woes are not memory or plugin-related, the next step is to rule out the active theme.
+Fortunately, this follows the same process as plugins – navigating to /wp-content/ and renaming the current theme’s folder to force WordPress to load the default theme.

 Step 4: Check for Blank Space Within Your Files

-If you’ve been editing certain files such as functions.php and wp-config.php, blank lines within them can also cause the WSoD.
-For wp-config.php, this is relatively easy to fix.
-Using your FTP manager, navigate to the file and check for blank lines at the very start (before the opening PHP tag), and at the very end.
-Simply deleting them, then saving the file, should be enough.
+If you’ve been editing specific files, such as “functions.php” or “wp-config.php”, blank lines within them can also cause the WSoD.
+This is relatively straightforward to fix for “wp-config.php”.
+Using your FTP client, navigate to the file and check for blank lines at the very start (before the opening PHP tag) and at the very end.
+Deleting them and then saving the file should be enough.

-The functions.php file is found within the wp-includes folder, and if you’ve been editing it, adding a rogue blank space is easily done.
-Unfortunately, due to its size, you may have trouble locating the offending line.
-The most practical solution is to replace your existing functions.php file with an unchanged version, then once again checking your website to see if the WSoD has disappeared.
+The “functions.php”file is found within the /wp-includes/ folder, and if you’ve been editing it, adding a rogue blank space is easy.
+Unfortunately, you may have trouble locating the offending line due to its size.
+The most practical solution is to replace your existing “functions.php” file with an unchanged version, then recheck your website to see if the WSoD has been resolved.

 Step 5: Enable Error Reporting